 If you don’t want to paint them, you could also try this DIY using washi tape for an easy and cute design.

-If DIY isn’t your thing, these macaron magnets from an Indianapolis seller on Etsy are deliciously cute!
+If DIY isn’t your thing, these butterfly magnets from an Indianapolis seller on Etsy are so cute!

 You can never go wrong with a sweet treat.
 I like to visit different local places and pick out my own combination of truffles to gift to teachers.
 If you’re looking for a local recommendation, try Newfangled Confections.
 They have everything from caramels to cookies to truffles to their own original creation, Frittle.